 While COVID-19 has undoubtedly been the biggest story in the life sciences in 2020, it was a busy and positive year in many other areas.

-From drug approvals for rare diseases to treatments involving immunotherapies and gene therapies, and awarding of a Nobel Prize to the inventors of the gene-editing tool CRISPR, 2020 was a year of great activity and productivity despite the backdrop of the pandemic.
+From drug approvals for rare diseases to innovative treatments involving mRNA technology, immunotherapies and gene therapies, and awarding of a Nobel Prize to the inventors of the gene-editing tool CRISPR, 2020 was a year of great activity and productivity despite the backdrop of the pandemic.

 Here is a review of what 2020 served up.